gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 1. how can decrementing from 2 to 1 goes before line A
 2. how can line A come after line B

-To figure it out, we need to to some transformations that compiler and CPU will do with the pure `release` semantics.
+To figure it out, we need to some transformations that compiler and CPU will do with the pure `release` semantics.

 Transformation 1, break thread 1 into pieces (the load and store is for